Training a Model Module 15 10 min ▶ Narrated

 Even if you have the perfect optimizer, carrying all the math requires heavy "backpacks" (memory).

-Mixed Precision (BF16): Instead of calculating math with 10 decimal places, the AI uses just 3 decimal places to save weight, while keeping the big numbers accurate.
+Mixed Precision (BF16): Instead of calculating math with about 7 significant decimal digits (FP32), the AI uses just 2–3 (BF16) to save weight, while keeping the big numbers accurate.

 ZeRO: Instead of one computer carrying the whole backpack, a cluster of 8 Graphics Cards dynamically toss the items to each other so nobody gets crushed.